Data-Science-Laboratory-FPS/lcd_website/content/proyectos.md

 ---

-### 💉 Analysis of COVID-19 Vaccine Brands in Andalusia
+### 💉 COVID-19 Project - Vaccine Effectiveness and Risk Factors in COVID-19
 meta: Regional research project
-summary: This project evaluates the real-world effectiveness of different European COVID-19 vaccine brands in Andalusia between 2020 and 2022.
-Using population-based data and machine learning methods, it analyses how each brand relates to key clinical outcomes —hospital admission, ICU admission, and 30-day mortality— in infected patients.
-The study extends the original Vaccine Effectiveness and Risk Factors in COVID-19 proyect cohort and incorporates detailed risk-factor modelling to identify differences in protection across vaccine types.
+summary: A retrospective, population-based cohort study assessing risk factors for COVID-19 hospitalization, ICU admission, and mortality among the Andalusian population throughout the COVID-19 pandemic (March 2020 to April 2022), and estimating vaccine effectiveness for these severe outcomes.
+The project analyses demographic, clinical, and epidemiological variables to quantify vaccine performance and identify patient profiles associated with severe disease.
+Its analytical framework, incorporating machine-learning techniques, provides the foundation for subsequent COVID-19 derivative studies.

 ---

-### 💉 Vaccine Effectiveness and Risk Factors in COVID-19
+### 💉 COVID-19 BRANDS -  Analysis of COVID-19 Vaccine Brand Effectiveness
 meta: Regional research project
-summary: A retrospective, population-level cohort study assessing risk factors for hospitalisation, ICU admission, and mortality among SARS-CoV-2–infected individuals in Andalusia.
-The project examines demographic, clinical, and epidemiological variables to quantify vaccine effectiveness and identify patient profiles associated with severe outcomes.
-Its analytical framework, built in R and ML techniques, provides the foundation for subsequent derivative studies.
+summary: This project evaluates the effectiveness of different COVID-19 vaccine brands, stratified by number of doses and considering both homologous and heterologous vaccination schemes, in preventing severe clinical outcomes (hospitalization, ICU admission, and 30-day mortality) among individuals infected with SARS-CoV-2 during the COVID-19 pandemic in Andalusia, Spain.
+This study builds on the primary COVID-19 vaccine cohort by incorporating detailed risk-factor modelling to identify differences in protection across vaccine types and schemes

 ---

-### 🌍 Social Determinants of Health and COVID-19 Outcomes
+### 🌍 COVID-19 SOCIODEMOGRAPHICS - Analysis of Social Determinants of Health and COVID-19 Outcomes
 meta: Regional research project
-summary: This project investigates how Social Determinants of Health —derived from IECA public datasets— influence hospital admission, ICU admission, and mortality in COVID-19 cases in Andalusia.
-Complementing Vaccine Effectiveness and Risk Factors in COVID-19 proyect, it integrates sociodemographic indicators with clinical variables and applies ML models in R and Python to quantify the contribution of social inequality and other risk factors to adverse outcomes.
-The results aim to inform public health planning and equity-focused interventions.
+summary: This project examines how Social Determinants of Health (SDH) influence SARS-CoV-2 infection and severe COVID-19 outcomes (hospitalization, ICU admission, and 30-day mortality) in Andalusia.
+It integrates sociodemographic indicators, such as the loneliness index and unemployment rate, and applies machine-learning models to quantify the contribution of municipality-level social disparities and other risk factors to adverse outcomes.
+The findings aim to support public health planning and equity-oriented interventions.